 In these situations, we’re happy to dig deeper at our regular project rate.
 Some of the things we can do (depending on how much time you want us to invest) include:

-1. Test and compare the results of Autoptomize against WP Rocket.
+1. Test and compare the results of WP Super Cache + Autoptomize against WP Rocket.

-Although we recommend WP Rocket most of the time, occasionally a site will perform better with a different caching plugin combined with Autoptomize.
+Although we recommend WP Super Cache + Autoptomize for most clients, occasionally a site will perform better with WP Rocket instead.
 If you suspect this may be the case for your site, we can install and configure these for you.
 Then we can compare the results to help you make a decision.